 Grassfed Beef Conference – This two-day conference explores all facets of grass-fed beef production and addresses an overview of the beef industry; defining natural, grass-fed and organic beef; growing forage – the fundamentals; cattle types suited for grass-fed beef; forage-based nutrition for cattle; preventative herd health; handling cattle for wholesome beef; carcass fabrication; consumers and their expectations; marketing a unique product; and economics and sustainability.

 HACCP Training Courses – Several HACCP training courses are offered throughout the year by the meat science section and the International HACCP Alliance.
 Both introductory and advanced courses are available.
+Register online.

-Horse Judging Team Coaches and Youth Clinic – Designed for youth/4-H/FFA adults and coaches with concurrent session for youth.
+Horse Judging Team Coaches Clinic – Designed for youth/4-H/FFA adults and coaches with concurrent session for youth.
 Addresses Western and English events along with how to coach students to give oral reasons.
 Members of current and past TAMU judging present an example set of reasons.
 Conformation is discussed along with a variety of performance events.
 Taught by World and Congress Champion Judging Team Coaches.
 Youth session includes current judging team members presenting lectures on judging and oral reasons.

 New Mexico/Texas Highlights Conference – This conference is held annually to report activities of New Mexico and Texas Extension Specialists and Research Scientists.
 This joint meeting will take place on October 11, at the Clovis Civic Center in Clovis, New Mexico.
 The meeting will focus on the latest research and demonstration results from the two universities.
 Additional topics covered will include immigration and making decisions on feed purchases.
 For more information, please contact Dr. Ellen Jordan at 972-952-9212.